Yael-Parra/Taximeter/README.md

 ---

-## 🟢 Basic Level
+  ## 🟢 Essential Level

-The **Basic Level** contains the essential features of the Taxi Fare System:
+  The **Esential Level** contains the essential features of the Taxi Fare System:

   1. **Welcome Message**: When the program starts, it will greet the user and provide a brief explanation of how it works.
   2. **Start a Ride**: The user can initiate a ride and begin tracking the taxi's movement.
   3. **Fare Calculation**:
       - When the taxi is **stationary**, it charges 2 cents per second.
       - When the taxi is **moving**, it charges 5 cents per second.
   4. **End the Ride**: When the ride ends, the program will show the total fare in euros.
   5. **New Ride**: After completing a ride, the user can start a new ride without closing the program.

   ---

   ## 🟡 Intermediate Level

   The **Intermediate Level** introduces more advanced features to enhance the system:

   1. **Logging**: A logging system is added to track various events such as the start and end of rides.
   2. **Unit Testing**: Using `pytest` and `unittest.mock`, the code is tested to ensure correctness and reliability.
   3. **Historical Records**: All past rides are stored in a JSON file for future reference.
   4. **Fare Configuration**: Users can modify fare settings in the `rates.json` file to adapt to demand changes (e.g., peak hours).

 ---